How to Stop Caring So Much (12 ways I care less)

 Focusing on a smaller area of life is a great way to get a quick win, which builds momentum and confidence.

-Pinpointing the cause of a problem is the best way to create an effective solution.
-For example, in my creativity example, I realized many of my cares stemmed from needing validation or approval.
+Knowing the cause of a problem is the best way to create an effective solution.
+For example, I used to crave creative validation and approval.

 The trick is to identify those causes and then either avoid them altogether or create custom solutions for them.

 In my example, one solution is to limit and update my social media habits.
-What about you?
+How about you?

 3. Make Social Media Fun Again